Haliplidae: Description

 Haliplidae larvae have a long and slender body with a tough exoskeleton.
 They can be recognized by their specialized mouthparts, carried on a small head.
 The maxillae and labium are adapted to manipulating the algae the larvae feed on, while the mandibles contain a channel through which fluids are sucked out of the food.
 The larval legs are short and carry a single claw each, but the forelegs have various adaptations for climbing among water plants.
-Respiration is via gills which are either long and filamentous, or (in Peltodytes) short microtracheal extensions; they are carried on the tergites of all sternal and all but the tenth (last) abdominal segments.
+Respiration is via gills which are either long and filamentous, or (as in Peltodytes) short microtracheal extensions; they are carried on the tergites of each thoracic segment and all but the ninth or tenth abdominal segment, whichever is terminal.
 The latter may be absent, but in the larvae of some Haliplidae it is tapering and ends in two prongs (which are not urogomphi though).
 The last (third) instar has functional spiracles on the mesothorax and the first to seventh abdominal segments.